copious-world/xxhash-node-cmake-js/README.md

 At copious-world we have been setting up a website on small boxes.
 Some of these boxes are using Linux distros like DietPi, Ambrian, etc. There is some fuzzy requirement to keep from loading all the popular languages, etc. So, some of the boxes don't have Python or PHP on them or Perl for that matter.

-They have the ***build essentials*** and node.js on them.
+They have the ***build essential*** and **node.js** on them.

 Also, node.js is looking to phase out node-gyp. node-gyp has not been worked on in a numner of years.
-And, new version of node.js discuss using cmake-js in the documentation.
+And, new versions of node.js discuss using cmake-js in the documentation.

-With the more recent cmake and node versions, builds go fairly nicely.
+With the more recent **cmake** and **node.js** versions, builds go fairly nicely.

 This version of this module expects cmake 3.5.1 or later.
 It has flags for C++17 turned on.